Pausha Purnima: A Sacred Full Moon Day

 Different Types of Purnima

 Purnima, the overall moon day, is widely known each month in the Hindu calendar.
-Some of the substantial Purnima days consist of Kartik Purnima, Guru Purnima, Vaishakha Purnima, and Ashadha Purnima, every sporting its particular cultural and religious importance.
+Some of the substantial Purnima days consist of Kartik Purnima, Guru Purnima, Vaishakha Purnima & Ashadha Purnima, every sporting its particular cultural & religious importance.

 Frequently Asked Questions (FAQs)